Lions-Eye-Institute/LEI_SFD/README.md

 ## Updates

-If the community finds this a useful resource, we will add more eyes in the future (claims [Andrew Turpin](mailto:andrew.turpin@lei.org.au), Jan 2025).
+If the community finds this a useful resource, we will add more eyes in the future (claims [Andrew Turpin](mailto:andrew.turpin@lei.org.au), Jun 2025).

 The current/past datasets will remain unchanged for consistent benchmarking.
 New data will be added in new folders with new version numbers (eg LEI_SFD2).